3 Tips to Find Low Competition Keywords for PPC Success

 Determine the ROI on Each Keyword

-To determine the ROI on a specific word or term, you’ll need to dig into keyword analytics.
-Start by identifying which keyword terms are bringing in conversions and returning relevant traffic, according to Google Analytics.
+You’ll need to dig into keyword analytics to determine the ROI on a specific word or term.
+According to Google Analytics, start by identifying which keyword terms are bringing in conversions and returning relevant traffic.

-Of course, you’ll need to have some analytics history in place and a well-structured data set to make sure that your numbers are correct.
-Always take the time to test and measure your efforts, no matter how small the changes you make.
+Of course, you’ll need some analytics history in place and a well-structured data set to ensure that your numbers are correct.
+Always take the time to test and measure your efforts, no matter how small your changes are.

 Low Competition Keywords Cost Less

-One of the benefits of using Google Ads – or any other search engine – to advertise your business is that you can compete with any sized business.
+One of the benefits of using Google Ads—or any other search engine—to advertise your business is that you can compete with any size business.
 The rules are the same across the board, but the results go to those who put in the effort to dig deeper into the data.

-Ultimately, if you’re trying to find low competition keywords, consider phrases of four or more words and those with specific intent.
+If you’re trying to find low-competition keywords, consider phrases of four or more words and those with specific intent.
 There’s no point in throwing money at a particular word or phrase that’s highly competitive – there’s always going to be a bigger dog with deeper pockets to drum you out of the ad auction.

-Once you’ve gotten this right, and you’re certain that your landing pages have a great quality score, then you’re on the road to success.
+Once you’ve gotten this right and you’re certain that your landing pages have a great quality score, you’ll be on the road to success.